pjdijxhoorn/Milestone-project-3/readme.md

         1. As a First Time Visitor, I would like to see what the site is about and how the site works.
            The expected first time visitors would be people  just looking for a good recipe.
         2. As a First Time Visitor, I want to find a good recipe.
-        3. As a First Time Visitor, i want to be able to easily navigate the site.
+        3. As a First Time Visitor, I want to be able to easily navigate the site.

     -   #### Returning Visitor Goals